sern-handler/handler/README.md

 * Hybrid commands
 * lightweight and customizable
 * ESM, CommonJS and TypeScript support
-* Blazingly fast compile time with [SWC](https://swc.rs/)
-* A powerful cli and community-made plugins
+* A powerful cli and community-made awesome plugins

 ## 👶 Basic Usage